 But now, I want to go back.
 See the old place again.
 Will it have changed?
 Probably.
 Will I recognise the place?
 Definitely.
-Will I be able to take a walk down to Hessians and grab myself an ice cream wafer.
-Alas, no: Cyril Hessian, like the lone Texaco petrol pump on his forecourt, is long gone.
+Will I be able to take a walk down to Hessions and grab myself an ice cream wafer.
+Alas, no: Cyril Hession, like the lone Texaco petrol pump on his forecourt, is long gone.

 My cousin Raymond, who will be joining us on our quest, sent an email to the local rag ahead of the trip.
 I'm not expecting a ticker-tape reception, but a pint of the black stuff with their reporter & toggy would be nice.
 Here's what Ray had to say.

 I am Raymond Murray, son of Aidan Murray (born 1934, Ballyleague) and Carmel McNamara (born 1936, Strokestown).
 My mother’s family moved to Ard-na-Greine in Roscommon town around 1940.
 My grandfather was Sergeant Joe McNamara, my grandmother, Mary (Maxie), nee Lynch from Donegal.
 They produced 14 children, Sean, Phyllis, Gerry, Joe, Myra, all deceased, and Mabel, Olive, Dolores, Carmel, Paddy, Adrian, Noel, Bernie and Stella.

 My granny may well be remembered by many still living in the town.
 She was a renowned golfer and a tremendous consumer of a product called Jameson’s Whiskey.
 You may have heard of it!
 My aunt Stella (Finnerty) has lived locally in Knockcroghery for 40+ years, a couple of doors down from the great Jamesie Murray’s pub.
 As you know, in the 1950s work was hard to come by in rural Ireland, with many having to go overseas to support themselves.